aman-15091998/ChatLab/README.md

 # ChatLab

 Anonymous chatting app using JavaScript, Node.js, MongoDB, CSS and HTML.
 Users can create new rooms or join existing rooms and chat in real time with other active users.
 Users can see other active users in their room.
+Live link - https://chatlab-nsap.onrender.com/

 # Installation
 1) git clone https://github.com/aman-15091998/ChatLab.git